Application Deadline: February 1, 2021

 Supplemental MFA Application Form - Complete and upload it to your Admissions Profile.

 Official TOEFL or IELTS score is required for applicants whose native language is not English.
+The Graduate College minimum TOEFL score is:

 You should also provide evidence of advanced competence in the foreign language (normally three years or its equivalent of college level work), and substantial preparation in English literature.